A cleaner world is created together

 EPV is involved in influencing decision-making

-Good and well-functioning collaboration with decision-makers and public authorities helps to streamline projects.
+Effective and well-functioning collaboration with decision-makers and public authorities helps us to streamline projects.
 As a member of various organisations, we are involved in influencing decision-making.
 Continuity of supply requires the maintenance of a diverse range of energy generation activities.
 EPV Energy produces electricity in Finland in a diverse way using several different energy sources and production methods.
-This wide range of energy generation cannot be built or managed without effective collaboration with public authorities.
+This wide range of energy generation cannot be built or managed, nor can electricity be transmitted, without effective collaboration with public authorities.
 Energy generation projects take a long time to complete.
 Municipal decision-makers and authorities play a crucial role in this process, from licencing processes to land-use planning and the assessment of environmental effects.
 Of course, communications with them continue throughout the life cycle of energy generation projects.

 EPV prepares for electricity trade in accordance with the European regulations on electricity market integration

 According to the European electricity market integration regulations, electricity trade is shifting from the current one-hour resolution to becoming faster.
-A 15 minute imbalance settlement period (ISP) will be adopted in the spring of 2023.
+The 15-minute imbalance settlement period (ISP) will be adopted in the spring of 2023.

 EPV’s experts are involved in several committees engaged in lobbying for the sector.
 EPV is:

-- chair of Finnish Energy’s Electricity Market Committee and member of Fingrid’s Electricity Market Committee
+- Chair of the Electricity Market Committee of Finnish Energy and a member of Fingrid’s Electricity Market Committee

-- member of the Nordic imbalance settlement service company eSett Oy’s Customer Committee and of Finnish Energy’s Electricity Measurement and Imbalance Settlement Working Group, acting as a balance responsible party in each
+- member of the Nordic imbalance settlement service company eSett Oy’s Customer Committee and of Finnish Energy’s Development Forum for Exchange of Information in the Wholesale Market

-- member of the national NBM working group led by Fingrid under Finnish Energy’s mandate, representing the viewpoint of wind power operators in matters relating to energy trade
+- member of the national NBM working group led by Fingrid under Finnish Energy’s mandate, representing the viewpoint of wind power operators in matters relating to energy trading

 Actively involved in various organisations within the sector

-EPV Energy is involved in the activities of the key organisations of the energy sector, such as Finnish Energy, the Finnish Wind Power Association and the Bioenergy Association of Finland.
-By participating in the activities of noteworthy organisations in the sector, we are involved in public debate and able to have an influence.
-By participating actively, we always stay up-to-date on the latest developments in the sector and the operating environment.
+EPV Energy is involved in the activities of the key organisations of the energy sector, such as Finnish Energy, the Finnish Wind Power Association, the Bioenergy Association of Finland, and the World Energy Council Finland (WEC Finland).
+By participating in the activities of key organisations in the energy sector, we are involved in public debate and are able to have an influence.
+By participating actively, we always stay up to date on the latest developments in the sector and the operating environment.

 We collaborate with local companies